 Pianist Lara Downes played Tending from Interludes at the University of Maryland, at the Mondavi Center in California, and in December, 2022 at Wave Hill, Riverdale, New York.

-My opera The Slave based on the novel by Isaac Bashevis Singer, libretto by Hannah McDermott is in preparation (to be performed by a consortium of opera companies).
+My opera The Slave based on the novel by Isaac Bashevis Singer, libretto by Hannah McDermott is in preparation (to be performed by a consortium of opera companies) and will receive its first reading on October 4, 2023 with singers from The Atlanta Opera and Kennesaw State University.

 I recently completed At the Shore of the Sea, Concerto for Violin and Orchestra, which will be premiered by Tim Fain, violin, Virginia Symphony Orchestra, Eric Jacobsen, conductor and recorded by Adam Abeshouse, producer.

-My Yiddish Quartet and Piano Quintet will be performed by the Argus String Quartet with Steven Beck, piano, on April 30, 2023 at Bargemusic, Brooklyn, New York, and later recorded at Abeshouse Studios.
+My Yiddish Quartet and Piano Quintet were performed by the Argus String Quartet with Steven Beck, piano, on April 30, 2023 at Bargemusic, Brooklyn, New York, and later recorded in June, 2023 at Abeshouse Studios.
+The recording on Paumanok Records will be issued in the Fall, 2023 on all major platforms.

 Soprano Ariadne Greif has recorded my song cycles for Paumanok Records accompanied by the composer, which was issued in January 2021 on CD and download on the major platforms.

-Cellist Sara Sant’Ambrogio shall be performing for broadcast my Eliahu Hanavi Variations for solo violoncello.
+Cellist Sara Sant’Ambrogio shall be performing in concert and for broadcast my Eliahu Hanavi Variations for solo violoncello.

 Cellist Christopher Ahn has performed on a Lowell Milken Center for Music of American Jewish Experience video broadcast my Eliahu Hanavi Variations for solo violoncello.